August 4 – August 17, 2024 in Coronado, Costa Rica

-Because of the incredible educational value and unique nature of FutureVets, students who attend have the opportunity to earn two (2) college credits offered by New Charter University.
-These optional credits are available for an additional cost and upon completion of additional coursework.
+Because of the incredible educational value and unique nature of the FutureVets program, students who attend have the opportunity to earn three college credits offered by Bottega University.
+These optional credits are available for an additional cost and upon completion of required coursework.

 The credits may be transferred to the college or university the student ultimately attends, subject to that university’s transfer of credit policies.
-The acceptance of transfer credits between institutions is at the discretion of the receiving college or university.
-Students wishing to transfer New Charter University credits to another institution should check first with that institution regarding its policy on transfer credit.
+Students wishing to transfer Bottega University credits to another institution should check first with that institution regarding its policy on transfer credit.

 Are there any other expenses I will be responsible for?

 Students may want to bring pocket money for their own personal expenses, shopping, personal care items, etc. ($250-$300 should be more than adequate).
 Visa and MasterCard are widely accepted in Costa Rica, followed by American Express, and Discover Card is rarely accepted.
 Parents should ask their credit card companies about their international transaction fees and alert them of the student’s international travel plans beforehand to avoid security holds.